state-alchemists/zrb/docs/concepts/tasks/resource-maker.md

 # ResourceMaker

-ResourceMaker helps you create resources.
+ResourceMaker helps you create text resources, whether they are code or licenses.

 For example, let's say you have the following template under `mit-license-template/license`